rodpcastro/rodpcastro.github.io/content/posts/0014_rayleigh_ritz_beam/index.md

 }$$

 ## Results
-Natural frequencies and modes obtained with the Rayleigh-Ritz method are compared with the analytical solution, extracted from chapter 4 of the book by *Blevins* (2016).
+Natural frequencies and modes obtained with the Rayleigh-Ritz method are compared to the analytical solution, extracted from chapter 4 of the book by *Blevins* (2016).
 The first figure below shows the first four natural frequency parameters as a function of the number of terms used in equation $(1)$.
 The second figure displays the first four natural modes for eight terms used.

 {{< figure src="images/freqparams.svg" alt="frequency parameters" align="center" >}}